Introduction: Grease Fire Safety Sticker

 Step 6: License

-This Instructable is being made available through a Creative Commons Attribution (CC BY 4.0) license by openproducts.org.
+This Instructable is being made available through a Creative Commons Attribution International (CC BY 4.0) license by openproducts.org.
 Design considerations behind the sticker have been described in Step 2.
 The SVG source file is available for free download in Step 4.
-No warranty is provided.

-Feel free to print the above image for your own use or to give it away.
-End-users are invited to cut the Creative Commons notice off and store it for later reference (or stick it at a not-so-visible place).
+Feel free to print the Grease Fire Sticker image for your own use or to give it away.
 If you give the sticker away or if you sell it then please leave the Creative Commons notice attached.
 For other arrangements (for example you'd like alternative or no references on the sticker) send a Private Message through the Instructables member page (www.instructables.com/member/openproducts).

 If you modify the original Grease Fire Sticker as published in this Instructable the please take note of some good practices of attributing and reference as follows (imagine that your name is XYZ):